YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Device Specification Defaults
 ++++++++++++++++++++++++++++++

-YottaDB/GT.M uses standard filenames for device specifiers.
+YottaDB uses standard filenames for device specifiers.

 The complete format for a filename is:

 .. parsed-literal::
    /directory/file

 If the expression specifying a device does not contain a complete filename, the expression may start with an environment variable that translates to one or more leading components of the filename.
-YottaDB/GT.M applies default values for the missing components.
+YottaDB applies default values for the missing components.

 If the specified file is not found, it is created unless READONLY is specified.

-The YottaDB/GT.M filename defaults are the following:
+The YottaDB filename defaults are the following:

 Directory: Current working directory